 Work and Health Programme JETS is a voluntary programme that provides up to six months support for people who have been unemployed and receiving Universal Credit for at least 13 weeks.
 Referrals to Work and Health Programme JETS are open for twelve months.

 The expansion of support is being introduced at a critical time as unemployment levels increase.
 Seetec Pluss is committed to supporting the jobs recovery and providing support to those furthest away from finding employment.

 This expansion programme cannot be delivered without fully understanding the changing needs of employers.
-Seetec Pluss is working to support employers who are urgently recruiting, to identify the right candidates to fill new roles, particularly in sectors that have seen growth during the pandemic – for example, the increase in demand for delivery drivers and warehouse workers.
-Through our engagement teams, we have the right level of regional coverage to help support employers needs and fast-track the recruitment process with a pool of job-ready candidates.
+Seetec Pluss is working to support employers who are urgently recruiting, to identify the right candidates to fill new roles, particularly in sectors that have seen growth during the pandemic such as delivery drivers and warehouse workers.
+Our employer services can support employers to fast-track the recruitment process with a pool of pre-screened and job-ready candidates.

 Seetec Pluss is the prime contractor for the Work and Health Programme across Southern England, running the programme in Cornwall, Devon, Avon, Somerset, Dorset, Wiltshire, Gloucestershire, Oxfordshire, Berkshire, Buckinghamshire, Surrey and Sussex.
 It is also a sub-contractor in the North West of England for Ingeus.

 Welcoming the commencement of the Work and Health Programme expansion of JETS, Seetec Pluss Executive Director Chris Harrison said:

 “Targeted employment support will help to boost the social and economic recovery from COVID-19.
 The pandemic is the greatest public health crisis faced by our generation and the knock-on impact has seen unemployment levels rise.
 This expansion of the existing Work and Health Programme is a timely response to the unprecedented situation we continue to face.